Saloni1999-star/mean-variance-calculator/README.md

 Mean-Variance-Standard Deviation Calculator

 This project implements a Python function that calculates various statistical properties (mean, variance, standard deviation, max, min, and sum) for a 3x3 matrix derived from a list of nine numbers.
-The calculations are performed for the rows, columns, and the flattened matrix.FeaturesThe calculate function takes a list of 9 numbers and returns a dictionary containing the following statistics:Mean: Calculated for columns, rows, and the flattened matrix.Variance: Calculated for columns, rows, and the flattened matrix.Standard Deviation: Calculated for columns, rows, and the flattened matrix.Max: The maximum value for columns, rows, and the flattened matrix.Min: The minimum value for columns, rows, and the flattened matrix.Sum: The sum of values for columns, rows, and the flattened matrix.If the input list does not contain exactly nine numbers, a ValueError is raised.SetupTo run this project, you'll need Python and the NumPy library installed.PrerequisitesPython 3.xpip (Python package installer)InstallationClone the repository (if applicable) or create the project files:If you're working in a Codespace, you likely already have the files.
+The calculations are performed for the rows, columns, and the flattened matrix.

+Features

+The calculate function takes a list of 9 numbers and returns a dictionary containing the following statistics:

+-Mean: Calculated for columns, rows, and the flattened matrix.

+-Variance: Calculated for columns, rows, and the flattened matrix.

+-Standard Deviation: Calculated for columns, rows, and the flattened matrix.

+-Max: The maximum value for columns, rows, and the flattened matrix.

+-Min: The minimum value for columns, rows, and the flattened matrix.

+-Sum: The sum of values for columns, rows, and the flattened matrix.

+If the input list does not contain exactly nine numbers, a ValueError is raised.

+Setup
+To run this project, you'll need Python and the NumPy library installed.

+Prerequisites

+Python 3.x

+pip (Python package installer)

+InstallationClone the repository (if applicable) or create the project files:

+If you're working in a Codespace, you likely already have the files.
 Otherwise, ensure you have the following files in your project directory:mean_var_std.pymain.pytest_module.py (optional, for running tests)Install NumPy:Open your terminal or command prompt and run:pip install numpy
 Usagemean_var_std.py

 This file contains the core calculate function.